singe/plex-zatechshow/README.rst

 Thanks
 ======

+Thanks to Simon and the team for a fun show.
 This is my first Plex plugin.
 Plex documentation is uber-crap, and was more painful than it needed to be.

 - I cloned this from Ches Martin's `Vimcasts plugin`_.